escolmebartlebooth/CarND-Semantic-Segmentation/README.md

 #### The data

+TO DO: Show GT, Image and discuss the data

 #### main.py to create the base FCN for the Kitti Road Dataset

+TO DO: Load VGG

+TO DO: Layers

+TO DO: Optimize

+TO DO: TRAIN

+TO DO: Loss during training, params {kp, batch, epoch, reg, init, l rate}

 #### Updating helper.py to pre-process the Kitti Road Dataset Images